Why do I need a reservation to get into Disney World?

 The park hopper ticket option allows you to start the day at one park and then move to a second park later in the day.
-You do still need a reservation for the park you’ll be starting your day at.
+If you’re traveling before January 9, 2024, you do still need a reservation for the park you’ll be starting your day at.
 You do not need a reservation for the second park you’re visiting (“park hopping” to) on the same day, but the park still needs to have capacity to admit new Guests.

 Can I leave the park and come back?